 It is becoming the norm for established companies to offer a mobile app as a part of their entourage of services and this is true for financial institutions too.
-Consumers no longer need to visit the bank to complete many banking errands and expect around the clock access to their banking accounts - thanks to mobile app development services.
+Consumers no longer need to visit the bank to complete many banking errands and expect around the clock access to their banking accounts - thanks to app development companies in Dubai.
 Banks are under the spotlight for the usability of their mobile offerings and many consumers have highlighted problems with design, bugs and lack of popular services such as mobile deposits.
-It’s not all bad though.
+It's not all bad though.
 Here are our top 10 mobile banking apps from around the world.

 Even though Simple s a smaller online bank, it ranks highly in the ratings for two reasons: its extremely easy interface and its add-on features, not offered widely by other apps.
 Simple takes its app services one step further by not only showing details of your bank account, but by helping users to manage their money too.
 Its Safe-to-Spend tool takes the account balance of the user and deducts up-coming bills, giving a more realistic overview of money available.
 Add to this other user friendly features such as cheque deposit and easy transfer tools to both Simple customers and customers of other financial institutions.

 The Snapp Mashreq Mobile Banking application is one of the best apps in the Middle East region.
 It's quick and easy to understand with a seamless interface.
 Users can check their account balances, pay bills, transfer money, access account services and view foreign exchange rates.
 The app doesn't stop there and also provides users the bank's famous Mashreq flavors that lists out deals at restaurants nearby.
 This app has successfully combined banking with real-life activities, such as going to dinner deals.